 Under current accounting standards, an OTTI write-down of fixed maturity securities, where fair value is below amortized cost, is triggered by circumstances where (1) an entity has the intent to sell a security, (2) it is more likely than not that the entity will be required to sell the security before recovery of its amortized cost basis or (3) the entity does not expect to recover the entire amortized cost basis of the security.
-If an entity intends to sell a security in a loss position or if it is more likely than not the entity will be required to sell the security before recovery, an OTTI write-down is recognized in earnings equal to the difference between the security before recovery, the OTTI write-down is separated into an amount representing the credit loss, which is recognized in earnings, and the amount related to all other factors is recognized in other comprehensive income.
+If an entity intends to sell a security in a loss position or if it is more likely than not the entity will be required to sell the security before recovery, an OTTI write-down is recognized in earnings equal to the difference between the security's amortized cost and its fair value.
+If an entity does not intend to sell the security or it is not more likely than not that it will be required to sell the security before recovery, the OTTI write-down is separated into an amount representing the credit loss, which is recognized in earnings, and the amount related to all other factors is recognized in other comprehensive income.
 Impairment losses result in a reduction of the underlying investment's cost basis.

-The Company regularly evaluates its fixed maturity securities using both quantitative and qualitative criteria to determine impairment losses for otherthan-temporary declines in the fair value of the investments.
+The Company regularly evaluates its fixed maturity securities using both quantitative and qualitative criteria to determine impairment losses for other-than-temporary declines in the fair value of the investments.
 The following are the key factors for determining if a security is other-than-temporarily impaired:

-- □ The extent to which the fair value is less than cost, - □ The assessment of significant adverse changes to the cash flows on a fixed maturity investment, - The occurrence of a discrete credit event resulting in the issuer defaulting on a material obligation, the issuer seeking protection from creditors under the bankruptcy laws, the issuer proposing a voluntary reorganization under which creditors are asked to exchange their claims for cash or securities having a fair value substantially lower than par value, - The probability that the Company will recover the entire amortized cost basis of the fixed income securities prior to maturity, or - □ The ability and intent to hold fixed maturity securities until maturity.
+- The extent to which the fair value is less than cost, - The assessment of significant adverse changes to the cash flows on a fixed maturity investment, - The occurrence of a discrete credit event resulting in the issuer defaulting on a material obligation, the issuer seeking protection from creditors under the bankruptcy laws, the issuer proposing a voluntary reorganization under which creditors are asked to exchange their claims for cash or securities having a fair value substantially lower than par value, - The probability that the Company will recover the entire amortized cost basis of the fixed income securities prior to maturity, or - The ability and intent to hold fixed maturity securities until maturity.